Drug Rehab & Alcohol Rehab Cambridge & Near Cambridge

 A doctor will give you the prescription drug Librium over the course of 7-10 days.
 The amount of Librium will be reduced as the days continue.

-At the end of this, it’s advisable to participate in therapies and group work to start healing the mind.
+At the end of the alcohol detox period, it’s advisable to participate in addiction therapies and group work, either at a drug and alcohol rehab in Cambridge or through an outpatient programme, in order to start healing the mind.

 To discover more about detoxing at an addiction treatment clinic in Cambridge, give our team a call today on 0800 088 66 86